 Nurses for Newborns sends specially trained pediatric nurses to participants’ homes to monitor the infant’s health, developmental progress, and the family’s progress.
 Proper prenatal care improves health outcomes of pregnant women and newborns, and generally decreases the total cost of medical care during pregnancy.
 Services are provided as needed and may be up to two years after the infant’s birth.

 Community Health Workers (CHW) are the liaison between health, social services, and the community.
 The CHW connects RSTL parents to a wide variety of resources and they start by assessing the parent's barriers to determine the resources needed.
 They create meaningful relationships with their clients to provide the finest high-quality care.

 The RSTL Social Worker provides mental health support to parents and caregivers through trauma-informed care and active listening.
 The Social Worker connects with program participants to strengthen coping skills and help manage stress.
 Additionally, they facilitate a weekly virtual support group for mothers.

 RSTL also offers a Male Engagement program which is based upon the 24/7 Dad® curriculum.
 The curriculum is designed to equip fathers with the self-awareness, compassion, and sense of responsibility that every good parent needs.
 The Male Engagement program also offers outreach activities such as barber shop tours that focus on wellness checkups.
 And our Locker Room Chats provide fellowship among men while playing basketball.
 Finally, our program partners with the St. Louis Justice Center where we offer those incarcerated the opportunity to become better men and fathers by following the curriculum.

 What Does Raising St. Louis Offer?

-- Invites you to meet other parents and share experiences
+- Invites you to meet and connect with other parents and share experiences.

 The program also offers monthly parent support group meetings, Family Connections, where participants connect with other parents and receive help with navigating additional health and social services.